ask0ldd/P13-ChatPOC/README.md

    The following connection should already be set up :
       Local Instance MySQL80 / user : root / url : localhost:3306.
    ```
 5. Create a "chatpoc" empty schema with Workbench.
-You don't need to do more since all the mandatory tables will be created by Spring JPA when executing the project.
+You don't need to do more since all the mandatory tables will be created by Spring JPA when running the project.

 6. Build the project.